akcumeh/09-tip-calculator-app/README.md

 - I have found the jQuery library to be very useful as it makes me more efficient as a developer by shortening and simplifying lots of JavaScript code.
 I would like to get more practice with it in future projects.
 - I have learned a lot of new techniques in CSS, including styling radio elements, adding icons into input fields, and CSS grid layout.
 I plan to use these abilities in future projects.
 - I'm happy with how I make my webpages accessible in addition to beautifying them.
 I plan to keep it up going forward.
+- This project showed me a severe deficiency in my understanding, analysis, and method of solving code problems!
+I need to work on more projects to help me learn to think like a developer and analyze problems properly.

 ## Author